cybergu0ck/notes/engineering/software/programming/cpp/oops/inheritance.md

 <br>
 <br>

-### Redefining base class methods in derived class
+### Overriding base class methods in derived class

 - Derived classes can not only invoke Base class methods but also override or redefine base class methods.